kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod.md

 ## Test Scenario 2: NATS Servers deleted during test

+In this test scenario, the behaviour of NATS was tested when there is a server crash.
+The goal was to check that there is not event loss when a server crash.

+### Run ID: 2/6/2022T13:20 (Duration: 10m, Event Rate: 150rps)

 > **NOTE:** Deleted (using `kubectl delete`) all thres Pods of NATS at once after 4 minutes.

 ```